 Step 5: Interview MMI (Multiple Mini Interview) and denied admission messages will be posted to your Applicant Portal by mid-November.

-Step 6: MMIs (by invitation only) will take place on December 5, 6, 9 & 10 in Gladys Valley Hall at the UC Davis SVM.
+Step 6: MMIs (by invitation only) will take place in early December at the UC Davis SVM.
 Interview days will include your MMI circuit, school information presentations and tours of the facilities.
 These are the only dates interviews will be held.